maria-antoniak/goodreads-scraper/README.md

 You can use these scripts to scrape JSON-formatted book data and reviews from Goodreads.

+If Goodreads is updated, these scripts might no longer work correctly.

 ## get_books.py

 This script takes as input a list of book IDs.
 Book IDs are unique to Goodreads and can be found at the end of a book's URL.
 For example, the book ID for *Little Women* is `1934.Little_Women`.